Vinodbiradar09/hyperint/README.md

 Upstash is cloud-based — no need to run a Redis container locally.
 Use these credentials even in local development.

-# Running with docker (recommended)
+# Running with Docker (Recommended)
-1.Build and start containers
+Build and start containers

 docker-compose up --build

 This will:

 Build the Next.js app

-Start PostgreSQL database
+Start the PostgreSQL database

 Run Prisma migrations automatically

-Start the app on http://localhost:3000
+Start the app at http://localhost:3000

-2.Stop containers
+Stop containers

 docker-compose down

 # Running without Docker (Local Development)
 1. Install dependencies

 npm ci
 # or
 yarn
 # or
 pnpm install

 2. Run Prisma migrations
 npx prisma migrate dev --name init

-3.Generate Prisma client
+3. Generate Prisma client
 npx prisma generate

 4. Start development server
 npm run dev
 # or
 yarn dev
 # or
 pnpm dev

 5. Access the app

 Open http://localhost:3000
 in your browser.

 Deploy

-You can deploy on Vercel
+You can deploy on Vercel directly.
- directly.

 For Docker-based production, ensure .env.production contains all required variables and run: